christinamyli/breakdance/README.md

 ### Data Visualization
 It should be pretty clear that I had the most fun working on the data design.
 I maybe got carried away with stretching the boundaries of the data viz, but it was a fun exercise in coming up with interesting ideas that incorporated a hip hop theme.
 Hopefully it's as fun for people to look at as it was for me to conceive/make them!

 I first made some preliminary charts in Flourish (area charts, bar charts) and then racked my brain for other ways I could display the charts.
-All designs displayed on the page were made in Photoshop and Illustrator.
+All designs displayed on the page were made in Photoshop and Illustrator, and animated with After Effects (and Bodymovin/Lottie) and GSAP ScrollTrigger.

-If given more time, I would have experimented with ai2html and After Effects (and also looked at possibly After Effects to HTML??).

 ### Reflections
 This project is not the most interesting in terms of the data that was used.
 Just getting data off of Wikipedia made me feel like I was taking the easy way out lol.